 2. Universal Audio Volt 176

-Universal Audio is renowned for incorporating DSP effects into their proprietary UAD platform, boasting the most extensive library of authentic plug-in emulations of classic recording hardware.
+Universal Audio is renowned for incorporating DSP effects into its proprietary UAD platform, boasting the most extensive library of authentic plug-in emulations of classic recording hardware.

-However, the Universal Audio Volt 176 audio interface takes a unique turn by omitting the usual DSP effects.
+However, by omitting the usual DSP effects, the Universal Audio Volt 176 audio interface takes a unique turn.
 Instead, it introduces a distinctive feature in its preamps: the “Tube-Emulation Circuit” and “1176-inspired” analog compressors.
-Bold claims, and it’s certainly piquing our interest!
+These bold claims certainly pique our interest!

 All preamps in the Volt series come equipped with a Vintage Mode, designed to simulate the distortion characteristics of tube preamps.
-Additionally, the pricier 76er models boast an analog compressor named “76,” inspired by the legendary 1176 compressor, offering three fixed timing constants: Guitar, Vocals, Fast, and, of course, Off.
+Additionally, the pricier 76er models boast an analog compressor named “76,” inspired by the legendary 1176 compressor.
+The compressor offers three fixed timing constants: Guitar, Vocals, Fast, and, of course, off.

 3. Audient iD4 MkII

 The Audient iD4 MKII USB 3.0 audio interface is a robust desktop device featuring a USB-C port for seamless compatibility with Mac, PC, and iOS devices.
-The interface comes equipped with a combined XLR-TRS input, featuring switchable Phantom Power for recording mic and line signals.
+The interface has a combined XLR-TRS input featuring switchable Phantom Power for recording mic and line signals.

 Additionally, it boasts a JFET-instrument input tailored for capturing the nuances of E-Bass and E-Guitar.
 In terms of technical and qualitative aspects, the analog inputs align with its larger sibling, the iD14, with the only distinction being the iD14’s superior I/O capacity.